 - I, MA.
 SIGRID R. PINLAC, of legal age, Filipino, and with office address at 7/F Beneficial Life Building, 166 Salcedo Street, Legaspi Village, do hereby certify that: - I am the duly elected and qualified Corporate Secretary of BENEFICIAL LIFE INSURANCE COMPANY, INC. (the "Company"), a domestic corporation duly organized and existing under and by virtue of the laws of the Republic of the Philippines, with office address at the Beneficial Life Building, 166 Salcedo Street, Legaspi Village, Makati City; - 2.
-There are no directors, independent directors, or officers of the Company who are currently appointed in any governmental agency or is an employee of any government agency.
+There are no directors, independent directors, or officers of the Company who are currently appointed in, or an employee of, the government.